 There is a brilliant variety among ice caves, they can be an amalgamation of colour, opaqueness and transparency, it is quite rare for a cave to be a singular colour.
 Naturally occurring ice caves in Iceland can come in varying shades of black, grey, white or blue.
 The blue quartz crystal colour of the ice is due to the air bubbles in the ice being eradicated and compressed over centuries; for example, Vatnajökull crystal ice cave.
 The colour of the ice is often intensified if there are algae present, leading to more brilliant aquamarine and violet hues.
 Deep anthracite and black ice are also known to colour the caves.
 For example, the ice cave known as ‘Dark Rubin’, in Vatnajökull is adorned with black ice.
 In Mýrdalsjökull glacier, another dark ice cave with black colouring can be discovered.

-What are the best ice caves to visit?
+What are the best ice caves in Iceland to visit?

 Self-drive and safety considerations

-Self-driving is a great way to save money and give yourself the freedom to sculpture your tour according to your own tastes and needs.
+Self-driving is a great way to save money and give yourself the freedom to sculpt your tour according to your own tastes and needs.
+This means visiting as many of Iceland's ice caves as you want.
 However, it is important to know your limits and respect the dangers that may affect the roads during the winter glacial season.
 Below you will find some tips to help you.

 - It is vital you don’t venture into ice caves by yourself as they are temperamental structures.
 Fundamental structures, the cave can shift and lead to the cave collapsing or large amounts of ice chunks falling on you.